 - Does the author provide support?
 Some shops or authors of free WordPress themes do offer support.
 We feel this is very important so whenever you need help, you will get it.
 Also read previous support requests and look to see if the author responded and if the issue(s) were solved.

 - Reviews and ratings will also help.
 If the theme has any ratings or reviews, check them out and see how people are rating the theme and read what they have to say.
-If you see low ratings, read why they gave it a low star and review and then you can make a judgement call for yourself.
+If you see low ratings, read why they gave it a low star and review and then you can make a judgment call for yourself.

 Guidelines for Choosing a Premium WordPress Theme